This webpage presents the grant guidelines in a text version for those who cannot use the pdf version of the guidelines (Next Step Fund FY21).

-- How will this project help you advance artistically and professionally?
+- How will this project help you advance and/or adapt artistically and professionally?
 Please be sure to relate this discussion to your artistic and professional goals.
 The panel’s evaluation will focus on the project’s potential impact on you as an individual artist, as opposed to an external community or broader audience.

 Reviewing Your Application

 It is highly recommended that you review your application before submitting.
-To do so, click on the Application Packet button at the top of the Application page.
+To do so, click on the “Application Packet” button at the top of the Application page.
 This will download a PDF of your application including all uploaded files.
 Please check that all information is correct and all uploaded files are included.
 If an uploaded file does not appear on the application packet PDF, please contact your program director, as applications with incorrect or missing file uploads are ineligible.
 You may save this file for your records.

 Submitting Your Completed Application

-When finished, click the Submit Application button located at the bottom of the page.
+When finished, click the “Submit Application” button located at the bottom of the page.

 IMPORTANT!
 Your application will not be eligible if you do not officially submit your application by 11:59 p.m. on the day of the deadline.
-Do note that MRAC technical assistance is only available until 5:00 p.m. on deadline day.
+Please note that MRAC technical assistance is only available until 5:00 p.m. on deadline day.
 Once you click “Submit Application” you will no longer be able to edit your application.
 However, if you find that you accidentally submitted an application before it was ready and it is before the deadline, you may contact MRAC staff to revert the application to draft so you can continue to work.
 An automated submission confirmation email will be sent to your login email address from firstname.lastname@example.org.

-Applicants will be notified around March 25, 2020 whether or not their applications will advance to the next stage.
+Applicants will be notified around March 15, 2021 whether or not their applications will advance to the next stage.